Welcome to Holly Leaves!

-"Count reliably with number from one to twenty, place them in order and say which number is one more or one less than a given number.
+"Count reliably with numbers from one to twenty, place them in order and say which number is one more or one less than a given number.
 Using quantities and objects, they add and subtract two single digit numbers and count on or back to find the answer.
-They solve problems, including doubling, halving and sharing." - taken from Development matters.
+They solve problems, including doubling, halving and sharing." - taken from Development Matters.

 Shape Space and measure

 For children to achieve the ELG for this area, they must: